ingchrist/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This are the instruction for this directory made by ingchrist
+iThis are the instruction for thisi directory made by ingchrist